Sorry, no posts matched your criteria.

 Besides being directly affected by the rise and fall of the oil price, the price of natural gas is affected by a variety of other factors – from geopolitical issues all the way down to weather – which can make it difficult to predict.
 What’s more, retail gasoline prices at the pump vary between markets and even within the same city.
 According to Suncor (TSX:SU,NYSE:SU), “[w]hile retail prices follow changes in crude and wholesale commodity prices, both up and down, they are also heavily influenced by local conditions.
 Factors such as market size, the level of competition, taxes, and retailing and distribution efficiencies can lead to situations where prices vary considerably between communities or change dramatically within a short period of time.”

-In terms of supply, the US, which is the expected to shift from being a net importer to a net exporter by the year 2017.
+In terms of supply, the US, which is the top dry natural gas producer, is expected to shift from being a net importer to a net exporter by the year 2017.
 The second highest producer of natural gas is Russia, which also came in as the second-highest consumer and also hold the highest proven reserves.

 Investing in oil and gas

 When looking to invest in the oil and gas space, it is important to note that it is dominated by huge companies, which means there is a lack of competition within the industry.
 When these companies make big deals with each other it rocks the market and some feel that it worsens this lack of competition.
 This has led some countries to take action, with organizations like Manufacturing Australia, a CEO-led coalition of Australia’s largest manufacturers, creating action plans for gas market reform.

 Oil and natural gas are fundamentally different than other investments as most of the world’s large producers develop their resources through a state-owned energy company that forms partnerships with multinationals.
 Additionally, producing countries and their state-owned oil & gas companies are disinclined to share data.
 Third, much of the world’s large producers are unstable or politically unpleasant countries.